madvasya/lz-app/README.md

 ﻿# react-navbar-styled-components

-* To run, download code and type npm install
+* To run, download code and type npm install in the terminal